eduardocasino/vmsmount/readme.txt

  * Bernd Blaauw for his incredibly useful feedback and Dutch translation

- * Tom Ehlert for extensive feedback, code review and actual code
+ * Tom Ehlert for extensive feedback, code review, bug reports, ideas and actual code

  * And, of course, Pat Villani for the FreeDOS kernel.